Research

 Director, Applied Animal Behavior Lab

 My research is in the areas of animal behavior and applied behavior analysis (applying classical and operant conditioning techniques to change behaviors of social significance).
 My research interests include animal training, captive animal management (including socialization and environmental enrichment), animal welfare, self-injurious behavior, and the functional analysis and treatment of problem behaviors.
-A list of my publications can be found here.
+A list of my publications can be found on Google Scholar or on ORCiD or NIH's My Bibliography.

 If you are a KSU student interested in studying animal behavior or applied behavior analysis, please contact me for information about research opportunities.